UniconLabs/dummy-jaas-loginmodule/README.md

 # dummy-jaas-loginmodule

-A super dumb Jaas login module that welcomes all credentials.
+A collection of super dumb Jaas login modules that welcomes all credentials of all shapes, sizes and colors.

 ## Build